This post was first published in2011, re-published again with fresh content, photographs and slight change in the recipe.

 - Boil the florets in water with lemon juice or tamarind extract or try it with milk for 10 minutes.
 Strain the florets in a strainer and discard the water, squeeze extra water out of it by hard pressing, it will become pulpy.
 Keep it aside.

 - Heat some oil in a pan and temper it with cumin seeds.
-Add the chopped mocha or banana florets and saute for sometime.
-Next add the peanuts or grated coconut along with cumin powder, garam masala, ginger, salt and sugar to taste.
+Add the chopped banana florets and saute for sometime.
+Next add the peanuts or grated coconut along with cumin powder, garam masala, ginger, raisins, salt and sugar to taste.
 Lightly stir fry for few more minutes and remove from the heat.

 - Mashed thoroughly the potatoes and mix it with salt and finely chopped green chillies.
 Divide it into six portions, flatten them like patties and give a bowl like shape.